Bags in the car, now head to these top Farmer’s Markets in North TX.

 Saturdays April – September from 8 am – 12 pm

 The Roanoke Farmer’s Market is a fun-filled outdoor market for the whole family.
-The Market, besides local produce, includes live music, yoga classes, cooking demos, and. activities for kids.
+Besides local produce, the Market includes live music, yoga classes, cooking demos, and activities for kids.
 Indoor restrooms are available.

 Weatherford, Texas – First Monday Trade Days